bevyengine/bevy/release-content/release-notes/headless-widgets.md

 - `CoreButton` is a push button.
 It emits an activation event when clicked.
 - `CoreSlider` is a standard slider, which lets you edit an `f32` value in a given range.
+- `CoreScrollbar` can be used to implement scrollbars.
 - `CoreCheckbox` can be used for checkboxes and toggle switches.
+- `CoreRadio` and `CoreRadioGroup` can be used for radio buttons.

 ## Widget Interaction States